Russia's Putin orders investment in "new economy"

 After the ceremony, Putin sent a letter to the speaker of the State Duma lower house of parliament, asking legislators to approve the candidacy of former President Dmitry Medvedev as prime minister.
 He is expected to be confirmed on Tuesday.

-Putin's decrees formalize ideas and goals he expressed in speeches and articles during the presidential election campaign.
+Putin's decrees formalise ideas and goals he expressed in speeches and articles during the presidential election campaign.

 STATE CORPORATIONS